 Mixed cropping dominates the cropping pattern.
-Sole cropping activities in the district are relatively large commercial rice and maize farms.
+Sole cropping activities in the Municipality are relatively large commercial rice and maize farms.
 Commercial rice farming is located in the valley basins of the tributaries of the Black Volta, White Volta and Oti rivers.

 Indeed while land cultivation has increased in all except rice, production levels (yields) have not been commensurate with the increase in land size cultivated.
 Almost all crops have shown marked production decline over the period except groundnuts, a nitrogen-fixing crop that has shown a fair production increase within the period.
-This perhaps points to declining soil fertility in the district.
+This perhaps points to declining soil fertility in the Municipality.

 The President Special Initiative (PSI) on Agri-business, an initiative to support and strengthened the linkage between agricultural and industry has been launched.
 Specific attention will be given to the non-traditional crop sub-sector to create wealth.